This post contains affiliate links.

 Here’s what you’ll need

 To make this concoction of sorghum-infused veggie goodness, our ingredients will consist of 3 parts: sorghum, roasted vegetables, and assembly goodies.
+Jump down to the recipe card for exact measurements.

 Sorghum

-• Water: For each cup of sorghum you need 3 cups of water.
+• Water: For each cup of sorghum, you need 3 cups of water.

 Roasted Vegetables